plone/volto/docs/source/configuration/slots.md

 ## Configuration registry for slot components

+You can manage slot components using the configuration registry for slot components and its API.

+### `registerSlotComponent`

-You register a slot component using the configuration registry, as shown.
+You can register a slot component as shown.

 ```ts
 config.registerSlotComponent({